Wienermobile: Wienermobile drivers

 Six Wienermobiles operate throughout the United States.

 The driver of a Wienermobile is called The Hotdogger.
-The Hotdogger job is to "meat" and greet people around the country.
+The Hotdogger's job is to "meat" and greet people around the country.
 The duties of a Hotdogger include: "...sharing photos and videos on social media, answering questions about the brand and the vehicle (the most frequently asked question is if there's a bathroom in the back, to which they respond: 'No, it's not a Weenie-bago'), and distributing swag."

 Only college seniors who are about to graduate are eligible to be Hotdoggers.
 Applicants should be getting their BA or BS, preferably in public relations, journalism, communications, advertising, or marketing.
-A Hotdogger's assignment is for only one year.
+A Hotdogger's assignment is for one year only.
 Recruiting for each year's new Hotdogger cadre involves current Hotdoggers and Oscar Mayer recruiters visiting college campuses across the country.
 In 2018, 7,000 people applied to be Hotdoggers.
 As each Wienermobile carries two Hotdoggers, only 12 Hotdoggers are selected each year.
-Notable Hotdoggers include former US House Speaker Paul Ryan.
+Former US House Speaker Paul Ryan was a Hotdogger while in college.

-Models

-Toys and scale replicas of the Wienermobile have been made over the years, with Hot Wheels issuing die-cast versions of the vehicle.

 Notable incidents

-On 5 July 1973, an abandoned Wienermobile was recovered by Seattle police about ten miles from the city's Oscar Mayer facility, where the theft had taken place.
+On July 5, 1973, an abandoned Wienermobile was recovered by Seattle police about ten miles from the city's Oscar Mayer facility, where it had been stolen.

-On 18 June 2002, in greater Washington DC, a Virginia trooper--whose job was "to stop large vehicles that might be carrying terrorist explosives" near the Pentagon--halted the touring Wienermobile and "directed it to an exit that would allow the vehicle to bypass the Pentagon."
+On June 18, 2002, a Virginia trooper--whose job was "to stop large vehicles that might be carrying terrorist explosives" near the Pentagon--halted the touring Wienermobile and "directed it to an exit that would allow the vehicle to bypass the Pentagon."